shishyando/WK_IShowSeed/README.md

 #### `PersistBetweenGameRestarts`
 If enabled, the seed will be remembered across game restarts.
 If not, preset seed will be cleared on game restart.
 Default is `true`.

+### `Uri`
+Uri for leaderboards sync.
+In case of any leaderboard issues, try downloading the latest version of the mod and restting this setting to default (done via editing the config).

+### `TimeoutSeconds`
+Timeout for all leaderboards requests.
+The server should respond fast enough, so in case of any issues check [Uri description](#uri)

 ## Found a bug?
 Something is broken?